Department of Energy, Bonneville Power Administration – Lightning Strike Test 2017

 National Technical Systems (NTS) Labs - 2021

 Sun FireDefense successfully self-extinguished flames at 3,000F for 5 minutes and 2,100F for 15 minutes.
 This is particularly significant when considering the average temperature of a neighborhood-wide wildfire is 2,000F, and a wildfire typically passes over a property in 6 – 8 minutes.
-Successful testing at 3,000F for 5 minutes demonstrates enough time to prevent a home igniting into full flames until the wildfire has passed.
+Successful testing at high temperatures demonstrates the capacity to save homes as the company did in Palisades, Malibu, and Bel Air.